plamarque/Holacracy-Constitution/Holacracy-Constitution.md

 ### 3.4 Asynchronous Gouvernance

-Cercle Members may make Proposals asynchronously instead of waiting for a Gouvernance Meeting.
-To do so, the Proposer must distribute a Proposal in writing to all other Cercle Members.
+Membres de Cercle may make Proposals asynchronously instead of waiting for a Gouvernance Meeting.
+To do so, the Proposer must distribute a Proposal in writing to all other Membres de Cercle.
 The Cercle’s Secretary decides which communication channels are allowed for asynchronous Proposals.
 Each Cercle Member may then ask clarifying questions, share reactions, or raise Objections.
 At any point before the process is complete, any Cercle Member may stop the process by requesting the Proposal go to a Gouvernance Meeting.

 A Cercle Member may also request the Facilitator run an election outside of a Gouvernance Meeting.
 The Facilitator may do so by enacting the required election process asynchronously.